 Engagement Rings: Where to Buy

 When buying an engagement ring online, we believe that the convenience and simplicity of the Internet cannot be beaten.

-There are a number of benefits to buying online.
+There are several benefits to buying online.
 There is no doubt that e-commerce offers much better value for money than retail and shopping at brick-and-mortar stores.
-A diamond bought in a jewellery store is usually 30 to 100 percent more expensive than a diamond bought online.
+A diamond bought in a jewellery store is usually 30 to 100 per cent more expensive than a diamond bought online.

 Shopping online also allows you to choose from a wider range of diamonds and settings.
 It will be easier for you to find the diamond you are looking for.

 We recommend buying diamonds and watches from trusted sellers like Beaverbrooks, which offers a huge selection and terrific customer service.